 Victoria N. Bateman is a British feminist economist and academic, specialising in economic history.
 She is a fellow in economics at Gonville and Caius College, Cambridge.
 She is Director of Studies for the Economics Tripos at Gonville and Caius College.

-Catharine Drew Gilpin Faust is an American historian and was the 28th president of Harvard University, the first woman to serve in that role.
+Catharine Drew Gilpin Faust is an American historian, and the 28th president of Harvard University, and the first woman in that role.
 She was Harvard’s first president since 1672 without an undergraduate or graduate degree from Harvard and the first to have been raised in the South.
-Faust is the former dean of the Radcliffe Institute for Advanced Study.
+Faust is also the founding dean of the Radcliffe Institute for Advanced Study.
 She has been ranked among the world’s most powerful women by Forbes, including as the 33rd most powerful in 2014.

-Marci Shore is an American associate professor of intellectual history at Yale University.
-She specializes in the history of literary and political engagement with Marxism and phenomenology.
+Marci Shore is an American associate professor of intellectual history at Yale University, where she specializes in the history of literary and political engagement with Marxism and phenomenology.
 Shore is the author of Caviar and Ashes: A Warsaw Generation’s Life and Death in Marxism, 1918–1968, a milieu biography of Polish and Polish-Jewish writers drawn to Marxism in the twentieth century; and of The Taste of Ashes, a study of the presence of the communist and Nazi past in today’s Eastern Europe.
-She translated Michal Glowinski’s Holocaust memoir, The Black Seasons.
-Shore married Timothy D. Snyd...
+She translated Michał Głowiński’s Holocaust memoir, The Black Seasons.
+Shore married Timothy D...

 Natalie Zemon Davis, is a Canadian and American historian of the early modern period.
 She is currently an Adjunct Professor of History and Anthropology and Professor of Medieval Studies at the University of Toronto in Canada.
 Her work originally focused on France, but has since broadened to include other parts of Europe, North America, and the Caribbean.
-For example, Trickster Travels views Italy, Spain, Morocco and other parts of North Africa and West Africa through the lens of Leo Africanus’s pioneering geography.
-It has appeared in four translations, with three more on the way.
-Davis’ b...
+For example, her book, Trickster Travels , views Italy, Spain, Morocco and other parts of North Africa and West Africa through the lens of Leo Africanus’s pioneering geography.
+It has appeared in four translations, with three more on the wa...

 Lynn Avery Hunt is the Eugen Weber Professor of Modern European History at the University of California, Los Angeles.
 Her area of expertise is the French Revolution, but she is also well known for her work in European cultural history on such topics as gender.
 Her 2007 work, Inventing Human Rights, has been heralded as the most comprehensive analysis of the history of human rights.
 She served as president of the American Historical Association in 2002.